- Adaptational Badass:

 - The Klutz: It's in his name.

 - The Millstone: As a result of his clumsiness, he tends to cause problems or accidents to the others Smurfs in both the cartoon and live-action movie.

-- Nice Guy: You couldn't ask for a sweeter-natured Smurf; sometimes he borders on Dumb Is Good.
+- Nice Guy: You couldn't ask for a sweeter-natured Smurf; sometimes he borders on the Dumb Is Good category.

 - Odd Friendship: With Brainy.

 - Only Friend: The large reason for said Odd Friendship, Clumsy's the only one who never gets annoyed with Brainy.